honkkis/neural-amp-modeler/README.md

 This repository if a fork of the NAM trainer, but it supports high-definition training using th GUI trainer.
 See advanced options to train in 96kHz and with HD model.

+NOTE: the models trained with this will automatically work in the normal version of the NAM plugin without any changes. https://www.neuralampmodeler.com/

 ![Alt text](img/hd_96000_advanced_options.png?raw=true "Title")